This is the car disc brakes section of the You Fix Cars website. On

 Interested in seeing an actual brake maintenance service being performed by a mechanic?
 See whats involved with replacing car disc brakes by watching the 3 minute video.

 What about rusty old ABS systems from the past?
 This next article covers abs system common problems from the dark ages and newer.

 What are the most common complaints about brakes?
 Pulsation and noise

 are near the top of the list.
 Noise and a surging pulsation

 checking brake rotors.

 People asked if they can check their own brakes.
 This article provides some information on how to perform a brake pad inspection.

 Brakes are one of the top areas of concern for drivers.
 Here's an article that reviews some common front brake problems.

-What happens when the vehicle develops a brake pull or if the red brake warning light comes on?
+What happens when the vehicle develops a brake pull or if the red brake light comes on?
 Often these problems can be traced back to problems with the disc brake caliper.

 I wrote an article on my blog a few months ago about hydraulic brake fluid.
 This maintenance check can tell you a lot about the overall condition of the braking system.
 See why I recommend checking brake fluid and how to decipher the results.